shiro/map2/README.md

 # Getting started

-In order to execute a script simply pass it as an argument to the `key-mods` command provided by this package.
+In order to execute a script simply pass it as an argument to the `map2` command provided by this package.

 ```
-$ key-mods script-name.km
+$ map2 script-name.m2
 ```

 By default a script is able to **output** events though a virtual output device,